rabbitmq/rabbitmq-website/site/memory-use.md

 ### <a id="queue-memory-usage" class="anchor" href="#queue-memory-usage">How much memory does a queue use?</a>

 A message has multiple parts that use up memory.
-Every queue is backed an Erlang process.
+Every queue is backed by an Erlang process.
 If a queue is mirrored, each mirror is a separate Erlang process.

-Since a queues master is a single Erlang process, message ordering can be guaranteed.
+Since a queue's master is a single Erlang process, message ordering can be guaranteed.
 Multiple queues means multiple Erlang processes which get an even amount of CPU time.
 This ensures that no queue can block other queues.